nodeshift/tutorial/README.md

    ```

-**Note**: If an error is encountered because the previous `docker run` is still running,delete and retry the helm install:
+**Note**: If an error is encountered because the previous `docker run` is still running, delete and retry the helm install:

    ```sh
    helm del --purge nodeserver